 This 90-minute virtual workshop will introduce the four stages of the statistical cycle and take you through a CALM activity for collecting data to answer a statistical question.
 You will also look at the progression of how data topics are addressed in CALM.
 In addition, CALM support workshops are a time to meet and share ideas with other teachers.

 Please note: Registrants will receive a separate email from Sherry Soares from the SABES Math team at TERC with instructions on how to access the Zoom session.

 Did you know?
 CALM professional development may be bundled to receive Professional Development Points (PDPs).
-Click on Earning PDPs for CALM Professional Development below for more details.
+Learn more here.

 - Facilitate a "Notice/Wonder" activity with a graph

 - Explain the stages in the statistical cycle and the decisions involved in statistical reasoning